 Ulka Anjaria, Director of Faculty Mentoring for the Arts and Sciences, serves as the Collective's coordinator.
-She, along with Sarah Mayorga (Associate Professor of Sociology) serve as mentors to the Collective.
-Working in an advisory capacity, the Collective's mentors will be available to share their insights and advice about navigating career trajectories at Brandeis and the academy at large.
+She, along with Sarah Mayorga (Associate Professor of Sociology), serve as mentors to the Collective.
+Working in an advisory capacity, the Collective's mentors are available to share their insights and advice about navigating career trajectories at Brandeis and the academy at large.
 You can request to meet with a mentor of your choosing by clicking the contact box in their bio.

 Faculty Mentor Bios

 I am a professor of English and director of the Mandel Center for the Humanities at Brandeis University.
 I have been at Brandeis since 2007 when I began as an assistant professor straight out of graduate school.
 I am the author of "Realism in the 20th-Century Indian Novel: Colonial Difference and Literary Form" (Cambridge UP, 2012), "Reading India Now: Contemporary Formations in Literature and Popular Culture" (Temple UP, 2019) and "Understanding Bollywood: The Grammar of Hindi Cinema" (Routledge, 2021), along with articles in academic journals as well as public-facing venues.

 I am happy to help faculty navigate the Brandeis institution, especially surrounding book publication, applying for fellowships, practical writing skills, time management and work-life balance.